easyJet (LON:EZJ) Given a GBX 570 Price Target at Deutsche Bank Rese…

-easyJet (LON:EZJ – Get Rating) has been given a GBX 570 ($7.43) price objective by analysts at Deutsche Bank Rese… in a report issued on Wednesday, Borsen Zeitung reports.
-Deutsche Bank Rese…’s price target would suggest a potential upside of 2.48% from the stock’s current price.
+easyJet (LON:EZJ – Get Rating) has been given a GBX 570 ($7.42) price objective by stock analysts at Deutsche Bank Rese… in a research report issued on Tuesday, Borsen Zeitung reports.
+Deutsche Bank Rese…’s price target indicates a potential downside of 0.73% from the company’s previous close.

-Several other equities research analysts have also issued reports on the company.
-Credit Suisse Group set a GBX 709 ($9.24) price target on easyJet in a report on Tuesday.
-Liberum Capital reiterated a “buy” rating and set a GBX 800 ($10.42) price target on shares of easyJet in a report on Wednesday.
-Sanford C. Bernstein set a GBX 800 ($10.42) price target on easyJet in a report on Tuesday.
-Barclays reiterated an “equal weight” rating and set a GBX 705 ($9.19) price target on shares of easyJet in a report on Tuesday, March 29th.
-Finally, Citigroup restated a “sell” rating and issued a GBX 425 ($5.54) target price on shares of easyJet in a report on Tuesday, March 29th.
-Two investment analysts have rated the stock with a sell rating, four have given a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat.com, easyJet currently has a consensus rating of “Hold” and an average target price of GBX 697.93 ($9.09).
+EZJ has been the subject of a number of other reports.
+Credit Suisse Group set a GBX 709 ($9.22) target price on easyJet in a report on Tuesday, April 12th.
+JPMorgan Chase & Co. set a GBX 620 ($8.07) target price on easyJet in a report on Monday, April 11th.
+Citigroup reiterated a “sell” rating and issued a GBX 425 ($5.53) target price on shares of easyJet in a report on Tuesday, March 29th.
+Deutsche Bank Aktiengesellschaft reiterated a “hold” rating and issued a GBX 570 ($7.42) target price on shares of easyJet in a report on Wednesday, April 13th.
+Finally, UBS Group set a GBX 815 ($10.60) price target on easyJet in a report on Tuesday, April 12th.
+Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of GBX 697.93 ($9.08).

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
 It also engages in the trading and leasing of aircrafts, as well as in tour operations; develops building projects; and provides financing services.
 As of September 30, 2020, the company operated 981 routes and a fleet of 342 aircrafts.